Basic Usage

 <outlined-button> <strong>Click Me!</strong></outlined-button>Summary

-Section titled “Summary”These examples should cover most of use cases for this library.
-However, you can override default behaviour should you need to.
+Section titled “Summary”These examples should cover most use cases for this library.
+However, you can override default behavior should you need to.
 Look into Advanced Usage for more information about overriding more defaults.